isaacg1/isaacg1.github.io/_posts/2022-12-11-dunning-kruger.md

 ## The source of the confusion

-When tracing the source of this confusion, we must go all the way back to the source.
+When tracing the source of this confusion, we must go all the way back to the beginning.
 Researchers including Dunning and Kruger commonly conflate nonmonotonic DK and flattening DK.
 Nonmonotonic DK draws people in and gets people excited,